Thank you! Your submission has been received!

 Nowadays, the modern centaur concept applies far beyond just chess.
 Today, humans and AI work together in a variety of fields, from air traffic control to digital art tools, and these types of interactions will only become more prevalent in the future.

-Thus, Centaur Labs’ name and mission were born:
+Thus, the Centaur name and mission were born:

 “To build a trusted network of people and machines to annotate the world’s medical data.”